Sahara Group Highlights ‘Collaboration for Global Impact’ in 2018 Sustainability Report - THISDAYLIVE

 Sahara Group has released its 2018 Sustainability Report which provides details on the economic, environmental, social, governance and risk impact of the energy conglomerate’s businesses globally.

-A statement by the Head, Corporate Communications, Sahara Group Limited, Mr. Bethel Obioma, said the report themed “Collaborating for Global Impact”, details Sahara Group’s activities and projects in 2018 which traverse partnerships and collaborations, investments, expansion into further international markets and outreach linking Sahara’s employees with the global landscape.
+Themed “Collaborating for Global Impact”, the report details Sahara Group’s activities and projects in 2018 which traverse partnerships and collaborations, investments, expansion into further international markets and outreach linking Sahara’s employees with the global landscape.

-At the presentation of the report to the media, the Director, Governance and Sustainability, Pearl Uzokwe, said: “Our people have been pivotal to the growth and global impact of our organization by effectively establishing, managing and sustaining these international collaborations.
-It is critical to our sustainability that we attract and retain the right talent to achieve this feat.”
+“Our people have been pivotal to the growth and global impact of our organisation by effectively establishing, managing and sustaining these international collaborations.
+It is critical to our sustainability that we attract and retain the right talent to achieve this feat,” said Pearl Uzokwe, Director, Governance and Sustainability while presenting the report to the media.

-The statement also quoted Uzokwe as saying that Sahara expanded its talent pool from 3,281 employees in 2017 to 3,630 in 2018, adding that the Group enhanced the recruitment and selection processes of pre-existing programmes to cultivate a workforce capable of growing and sustaining the business impact.
+Uzokwe said Sahara expanded its talent pool from 3,281 employees in 2017 to 3,630 in 2018, noting that the Group enhanced the recruitment and selection processes of pre-existing programmes to cultivate a workforce capable of growing and sustaining the business impact.

 She said Sahara had since reviewed its safety mechanism for greater efficiency, with the overarching target being a zero-fatality rate across the Group’s plants and workplaces.
 “We will continually channel our resources towards embedding a culture of safety and compliance,” she added.